mixpanel/docs/pages/docs/reports/overview.md

 #### Last

-“In the last” allows you to select a rolling time range similar to the default “last 30 days” but you have the flexibility to choose the time value and scale, either days, weeks, or months.
+"In the last" allows you to select a rolling time range similar to the default "last 30 days" but you have the flexibility to choose the time value and scale, either days, weeks, or months.

 ![/Screen_Shot_2022-07-11_at_3.17.05_PM.png](/Screen_Shot_2022-07-11_at_3.17.05_PM.png)